smansoori87/react-in-action/README.md

 ### Event Binding
 There are 2 ways of binding the event with components.

--a.
+- a.
 Inside Constructor
--b.
+- b.
 From Event itself

 ```js
 import React from 'react'